GuideNepalInvestingNEPSERight SharesPersonal Finance

 After 100% right200Rs 300Rs 60,000

 The bonus is cheaper because you did not pay for it.
-The right is cheaper than buying on the open market only if the open market is above Rs 100.
+The right is cheaper than buying on the open market only when the open market is above Rs 100.

 Why does WACC matter?
-At sale, your capital gains tax is computed as (sale price − WACC) × shares × 5% or 7.5%, deducted automatically by your broker through CDSC.
+At sale, your capital gains tax on shares is computed as (sale price − WACC) × shares × 5% or 7.5%, deducted automatically by your broker through CDSC.
 A lower WACC means a larger taxable gain.
-Bonus and right shares both inflate your taxable gain in different ways — bonus more, right less.
-For tax planning, you want to hold long enough (over 365 days from the date of credit) to get the 5% long-term rate rather than the 7.5% short-term rate.
+Bonus and right shares both inflate your taxable gain in different ways: bonus more, right less.
+For tax planning, hold long enough (over 365 days from the date of credit) to get the 5% long-term rate rather than the 7.5% short-term rate.

 What you actually need to know